Best glue for scrapbooking, journaling and photo albums in 2026: stick 'em up!

 NOT acid-free

-These white 3D foam squares from 3L Scrapbook Adhesives are made with high-density foam, allowing you to create depth and dimension.
-It's simple to remove from the sheet and the top liners are incredibly easy to peel.
-The foam squares are available in black and white, regular and small size.
-We'd recommend that you use them carefully on any photos you choose to pop into your scrapbook, as they're not acid-free and so you might see a deterioration in your snaps over time.
+I recommend that you use them carefully on any photos you choose to pop into your scrapbook, as they're not acid-free and so you might see a deterioration in your snaps over time.
 However, they're great for adding height and interest to your scrapbooks, as the foam can be stacked so that different levels can be attained.

-How to choose the best scrapbooking glue:
+How to choose the right scrapbooking glue

 When choosing the right glue or adhesive for your scrapbook or photo book, note that acids and photographs don't mix.
-Photographs have chemicals in them from processing, and when those acids are combined with acidic paper, adhesives, memorabilia and page protectors, a chemical reaction can occur.
+Photographs have chemicals in them from processing, and when those acids are combined with acidic paper, adhesives, memorabilia, and page protectors, a chemical reaction can occur.
 Over time, the acid can start to seep into the photos, leaving you with snaps and layouts that are discolored, or in some cases ruined.

 Finally, will you need to reposition your photos?
 If so, check whether your chosen adhesive enables you to do so, or whether it’s permanent.
 This is really important if you’re not quite sure of your layout when you start your scrapbook/photo book, because many adhesives are permanent.